Frequently Asked Questions

 Do you offer tutoring or consulting?

 Stats for Scholars does not currently offer one-on-one tutoring or statistical consulting.
 The site is designed to be a self-service resource.
-If you need personalized help, we recommend:
+If you need personalized help, we recommend your university's statistical consulting center, your dissertation committee or methodology advisor, or peer study groups in your program.

 What software should I use for my analysis?